DanMegaGamer/danmegagamer/README.md

 ## 🤡 &nbsp;Side projects.

-I'm usually starting side projects and not finishing them, but these ones i've stuck with for a while.
+I'm usually starting side projects and not finishing them, but these ones I've stuck with for a while.

 ### A PDF to Image API